Back to blog

 Honest feedback

-The proposal has real promise.
+The change has real promise.
 The strongest benefits are better pacing, more protected planning time, and fewer class disruptions.
-The biggest risk is that the same old overload will remain, only under a new calendar.
+The biggest risk is that the same old overload survives, just under a new calendar.

-In short: the trimester idea is promising, but only if implementation truly reduces teacher burden instead of merely redistributing it.
+In short: the three-term idea is promising, but only if the rollout truly reduces teacher burden instead of redistributing it.

 This is exactly where practical teacher tools matter.
-If calendars and curriculum structures change, teachers need fast access to shared plans, ready-made activities, and adaptable resources.
-GuroHub can support that transition by making classroom preparation lighter and more collaborative.
+When calendars and curriculum structures change, teachers need fast access to shared plans, ready-made activities, and adaptable resources.
+GuroHub is built to make that transition lighter and more collaborative.

 Discussion